-The Palmetto State is home to nearly 90 certified Rural Health Clinics (RHCs).
+The Palmetto State is home to nearly 90 federally designated Rural Health Clinics (RHCs).
 Created by the federal Rural Health Clinic Services Act of 1977, RHCs are paid an all-inclusive rate to perform qualified primary and preventive health services for Medicare and Medicaid patients in rural areas.
-In South Carolina, Medicare and Medicaid patients account for greater than 55% of the overall patient volume of all RHCs, making them an important part of our health care safety net.
-SCORH strives to meet the pressing needs of our state’s RHCs through closely monitoring rural policy issues and changes that affect RHCs.
-In addition, SCORH hosts annual educational workshops including the topics: RHC Compliance, RHC Billing and Coding, and Evaluation and Management.
-Over 150 individuals to date have completed their Rural Health Coding and Billing Specialist certifications with assistance from SCORH.
+In South Carolina, Medicare and Medicaid patients account for more than 55% of the overall patient volume for RHCs, making them an important part of our healthcare safety net.
+The South Carolina Office of Rural Health closely monitors rural policy issues and provides support when any changes affect RHCs.
+SCORH also provides annual educational workshops to keep RHCs abreast of the latest regulations regarding compliance, billing and coding, evaluation, and management.

 Shannon Chambers joined the South Carolina Office of Rural Health in 2011, and serves as the director of provider solutions.
 In this role, Shannon assists private physician offices who desire to convert to Rural Health Clinic (RHC) status.
 She provides technical assistance to RHCs in compliance activities, billing and coding, EHR implementation, and practice management.